Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/glossary.typ

 ]

 #glossary.add-term("PROS")[
-  An API developed by students at Purdue)used to control vex robots.
+  An library developed by students at Purdue used to control vex robots.
 ]

 #glossary.add-term(
   "Odometry",
 )[
-  A method of tracking the position of the robot in cartesian coordinates developed by team 5225)the Pilons.
+  A method of tracking the position of the robot in cartesian coordinates developed by team 5225, the Pilons.
 ]

 #glossary.add-term(
   "Absolute Movement",
 )[
-  Movement that is in relation to a fixed point)rather than relative to itself.
+  Movement that is in relation to a fixed point, rather than relative to itself.
 ]

 #glossary.add-term(